 - You must pay for the qualified education expenses in the same tax year you cash in your Series I savings bonds.

-- You must be at least 24 years or older on the 1st day of the month in which you bought the bonds.
-If you were 18 years old, for instance, you wouldn't be eligible to use the Series I savings bonds to pay for you or your family's college costs; you'd still be stuck with the tax bill.
+- You must be at least 24 years old on the first day of the month in which you bought the bonds.
+If you were 18 years old, for instance, you wouldn't be eligible to use the Series I savings bonds to pay for your or your family's college costs; you'd still be stuck with the tax bill.

-- If you are using your Series I savings bonds to pay for the college education of a child or other minor for whom you list as a dependent, the bonds must be registered in your name and/or the name of your spouse.
+- If you are using your Series I savings bonds to pay for the college education of a child or other minor whom you name as a dependent, the bonds must be registered in your and/or your spouse's name.
 You can list your child as the I bond beneficiary, but you cannot list them as the owner.
 Otherwise, you won't get the tax exemption on the I bonds when using them to pay for college.

 - If you're married, you and your spouse must file a joint tax return to qualify for the Series I savings bonds tax benefits.

 - You must meet the income limits set forth by the Treasury Department to qualify for the tax benefits of the Series I savings bonds.
-There are some detailed calculations to arrive at whether or not you qualify (see IRS form 8815).
-In 2008, the interest deduction began to phase out at $67,100 modified AGI and was completely gone at $82,100.
-For married joint filers, the tax benefits started to get reduced at $100,650 and were completely gone once your modified adjusted gross income exceeded $130,650.
+You may have to make a few detailed calculations to find out whether you qualify.
+IRS form 8815 can help.
+For 2020, the interest deduction phases out at $82,350 modified AGI and is completely gone at $97,350.
+For married joint filers, the tax benefits are reduced at $123,550 and are completely gone once your modified adjusted gross income exceeds $153,550.

 - The college, vocational school, or university must meet federal assistance standards, such as the guaranteed student loan program.
 Otherwise, you won't get the Series I bond tax exclusion.

-Also, you are required to use both the principal and the interest income from your Series I savings bonds to pay qualified expenses.
-If the value of your bonds exceed the amount of your qualified expenses paid during the year, the amount of interest you can exclude on your taxes is reduced pro rata.
-This is why you may want to consider acquiring several smaller denomination paper Series I savings bonds instead of a few larger denomination bonds.
-You can redeem them in smaller batches to help ensure this isn't a problem.
+If the value of your bonds exceeds the number of your qualified expenses paid during the year, the amount of interest you can exclude on your taxes is reduced pro-rata.
+That is why you may want to consider acquiring several smaller-denomination paper Series I savings bonds instead of a few larger-denomination bonds.
+You can redeem them in smaller batches to prevent that from being a problem.

 Series I Bond Tax Benefits Compared to Series EE Bond Tax Benefits

-The Series I bond tax benefits are identical to the tax benefits of Series EE savings bonds.
-If you own both as part of your fixed income portfolio, this should make the calculation much simpler to perform when it comes time to cash in your bonds and pay the tuition bill.
+The Series I bond tax benefits are identical to those of Series EE savings bonds.
+If you own both as part of your fixed-income portfolio, your calculation should be much simpler to perform when it comes time to cash in your bonds and pay a tuition bill.

-You can read our Guide to Investing in Series I Savings Bonds.
-This will walk you through tons of information about savings bonds, especially the series I savings bond, including how you can add them to your portfolio, annual purchase limits, ownership requirements, tax benefits, and much more.
+You can find out more in the Guide to Investing in Series I Savings Bonds, which will walk you through more information on savings bonds, especially the Series I savings bonds, and will explain how you can add them to your portfolio, annual purchase limits, ownership requirements, tax benefits, and much more.